Kicksecure/security-misc/README.md

 -   Disable merging of slabs with similar size which reduces the risk of triggering heap overflows and limits influencing slab cache layout.

--   Enable Memory zeroing at both allocation and free time which mitigate some use-after-free vulnerabilities by erasing sensitive information in memory.
+-   Enable memory zeroing at both allocation and free time which mitigate some use-after-free vulnerabilities by erasing sensitive information in memory.

 -   Enable the kernel page allocator to randomise free lists to limit some data